 Just like in the comics, the show’s Stormfront is a massive Nazi, but other than that the storylines are quite different.
 Between the comics and the show we have another significant swap: this time gender instead of race.
 She enters as a mysterious character, played by Aya Cash, and discovering her identity is critical in developing the story.
 After infuriating Homelander, she becomes his romantic interest.
 She’s doubtlessly one of the most fascinating characters introduced in season two, and we’ll need to see where the show will take her.

 The character is the archnemesis in both the show and comics, but the show really makes him out to be a more complicated character, thanks to Antony Starr’s brilliant acting.
 The comics makes him an oversized child with far too much power for his own good, while the TV show delves far further into his inner psyche to explain his motives and actions.
 He’s got a bizarre Oedipus complex in the show and, although still hateful, is a far more human character than what you get in the comics.
 Kudos for Eric Kripke, who developed the TV show!

-The Boys might not be an Emmy-nominated heavyweight like Watchman, but just because it doesn’t deal with racism directly like the TV adaptation of Alan Moore’s graphic novel masterpiece doesn’t make The Boys any less relevant to the modern age, nor deaf to its issues.
+The Boys season two might not be an Emmy-nominated heavyweight like Watchman, but just because it doesn’t deal with racism directly like the TV adaptation of Alan Moore’s graphic novel masterpiece doesn’t make The Boys season two any less relevant to the modern age, nor deaf to its issues.
 So far, season two has critiqued social media role models, prodigy children losing their childhood, self-image (even among men) and much more.
-There really is something in The Boys for everyone.
+There really is something in The Boys season two for everyone.